nt3786520/HotelBookingManagerAPI-MS/README.md

 # hotel-booking-manager-api-ms
 hotel-booking-manager-api-ms micro-service for room booking in hotel for client.

-# task is to implement a simple hotel booking manager in Java, as a microservice API.
+# Task is to implement a simple hotel booking manager in Java, as a microservice API.
 The number of rooms should be configurable, and it should expose the following methods:
  1. A method to store a booking.
 A booking consists of a guest name, a room number, and a date.
  2. A method to find the available rooms on a given date.
  3. A method to find all the bookings for a given guest.